Legendary Dodgers broadcaster Vin Scully dies

-Vin Scully, who for more than 60 years was the voice of Los Angeles Dodgers baseball, has died.
+Vin Scully, who for more than 60 years was the voice of Los Angeles Dodgers baseball, died Tuesday.

 The Dodgers announced Scully’s death on social media, calling the incomparable legend of the broadcast booth, “the heartbeat of the Dodgers.”